import casadi as cs

 # Control variable over prediction horizon:

-v_ndot_A = []In the above, the lower and upper boundaries, lbx and ubx refer to the decision variables of our optimization problem, here the controller command for the flow rate of \(A\), not the states of the differential problem.
-It can be set from zero up to the maximum amount it can be set, here 90% of total flow rate.
-Note that constant numeric values could have been provided here, but for generality we will use a list here and feed it along with the integration so that you can see how one could implement a possibly varying control boundaries.
+v_ndot_A = []In the above, the lower and upper boundaries lbx and ubx refer to the decision variables of our optimization problem (here, the controller command for the flow rate of \(A\)), rather than the states of the differential system.
+The command can vary from zero up to its maximum allowable value, which is 90% of the total flow rate in this case.
+Note that constant numeric values could have been provided here, but for generality we will use a list and feed it along with the integration so that you can see how to implement possibly varying control boundaries.

-Another requirement is to have the production planning with the target concentration (set-point) over the prediction horizon.
-It is symbolically declared in xs_C and contains one extra point over Np representing the current state of the reactor (initial condition).
+Another requirement is to have the target concentration trajectory (set-point) over the prediction horizon.
+It is symbolically declared as xs_C and contains one extra point over Np representing the current state of the reactor (initial condition).

-xs_C = SX.sym("xs_C", Np+1)The initial state of the system is set to the symbols we already know (later we will replace them by numeric measurements).
-For the control input, it is initially set to 50% (ndot_A_ini) of the total capacity and that will impact the first command change.
-Remember that we are handling the variables individually, but in a real-world problem you would probably use a vector with all variables as we edd in x before.
+xs_C = SX.sym("xs_C", Np+1)The initial state of the system is set to the symbols we already know (later we will replace them with numeric measurements).
+For the control input, it is initially set to 50% (ndot_A_ini) of the total capacity, which will impact the first command change.
+Remember that we are handling the variables individually, but in a real-world problem you would probably use a vector containing all variables, just as we did for x before.

 xt_A, xt_B, xt_C = x_A, x_B, x_C